GPO: User domain as a local administrator

 gpo user domain to local admin 06

-1. Next click Add on This group is a member of: and click Browse and add and Remote Desktop Users Group.
+1. Next click Add on This group is a member of: and click Browse and add Administrator and Remote Desktop Users Group.
 What you need to pay attention to when adding a group is that the group must exist and match the local group on the target computer.
 For example, if you add “Admins”, then on the local target computer group there should be a group with the name “Admins” as well.

 gpo user domain to local admin 07